-July 2024

 ITS Technology Use Case Library

 The Intelligent Transportation Society of America 1100 New Jersey Ave SE, Suite 850 Washington, D.C.
 20003

+2025

 INTRODUCTION The Intelligent Transportation Society of America (ITS America) is the nation's leading advocate for the technological modernization of our transportation system by focusing on advancing research and deployment of intelligent transportation technology.
-Founded as an official advisory board on road technology to the U.S. Department of Transportation, ITS America represents state and city departments of transportation, transit agencies, metropolitan planning organizations, automotive manufacturers, technology companies, engineering firms, automotive suppliers, insurance companies, and research and academic universities.
-Our members come to one table - ITS America - to shape the next generation of transportation and infrastructure driven by intelligent transportation technologies; one that is safer, greener, and smarter for all.
-In the fall of 2023, ITS America began collecting use cases of ITS technologies from our members, with the goal of highlighting projects that have a tangible impact on communities across the country.
-In January 2024, ITS America released the first edition of the library with 23 successful use cases.
-This July 2024 version is our first update to the library, which contains 10 additional deployments of ITS technologies from across the United States.
+ITS America represents state and city departments of transportation, transit agencies, metropolitan planning organizations, automotive manufacturers, technology companies, engineering firms, automotive suppliers, insurance companies, and research and academic universities.
+Our members come to one table - ITS America - to shape the next generation of transportation and infrastructure driven by intelligent transportation technologies; one that is Safe, Smart, and Connected.
+In January 2024, ITS America released the first edition of the library with 23 successful use cases, with the goal of highlighting successful projects with tangible outcomes across the country.
+We released Volume 2 in July 2024, and this was our first update to the library, which contained 10 additional deployments of ITS technologies from across the United States.
+We've updated our library again, with 8 new use cases released in June 2025 as part of Volume 3.
 We have showcased a variety of technologies including vehicle-to-everything (V2X), artificial intelligence (AI), adaptive signals, smart work zones, automated vehicles (AVs), transit signal priority, rapid transit planning, smart data centralization, and more.
 From digital messaging improving traffic flow in California to digital alerts for EMS in Washington, DC and AVs bringing mobility to those with disabilities in rural Minnesota, we are proud of our members' accomplishments over the years and look forward to many more successful deployments in the years to come.
 If you have any questions or would like to contribute your own use case to our library, please reach out or visit our website itsa.org.
-Contact:

-Bobby McCurdy Senior Director of Policy & Advocacy bmccurdy@itsa.org
+Contact: Jim Broderick Policy Analyst jbroderick@itsa.org

-TABLE OF CONTENTS (July 2024 additions denoted with a ★)
+TABLE OF CONTENTS

 V2X & Connected Transportation (V2X)

-- 05 V2X Applications for School Buses
+05 V2X Applications for School Buses

-- 07 Cooperative Adaptive Cruise Control for Freight
+07 Cooperative Adaptive Cruise Control for Freight

-- 09 Connected Transit Signal Priority
+09 Connected Transit Signal Priority

-- 11 Digital Alerting for EMS
+11 Digital Alerting for EMS

-- 13 Digital Alerting for Roadside Workers
+13 Digital Alerting for Roadside Workers

-- 15 In Cab Safety Alerts for Commercial Trucks 😒
+15 In Cab Safety Alerts for Commercial Trucks

-- 17 Improving Connected Technology in Rural Areas
+17 Improving Connected Technology in Rural Areas

-- 19 Advanced Data for Urban Safety  🚷
+19 Advanced Data for Urban Safety

+21 Moving Efficiently with Transit Signal Priority

+23 Piloting V2X in Urban Canyons

+25 Deploying Connectivity with Unique Business Models

 Artificial Intelligence (AI)

-- 22 AI Platforms for Crash Response
+29 AI Platforms for Crash Response

-24 AI Computer Vision for Transit Reliability S
+31 AI Computer Vision for Transit Reliability

-- 26 Automated Roadway & Asset Management ↔
+33 Automated Roadway & Asset Management

-- 28 Traffic & Incident Management 🖈
+35 Traffic & Incident Management

-- 30 AI-Powered Highway Corridors 😣
+37 AI-Powered Highway Corridors

+39 Improving Safety with AI-Powered Intersections

 Digital Infrastructure (DI)

-- 33 Urban Traffic Management & Optimization
+42 Urban Traffic Management & Optimization

-- 35 Bridge Lane Management
+44 Bridge Lane Management

-- 37 Flex Routes & Dynamic Lanes
+46 Flex Routes & Dynamic Lanes

-- 39 Digital Twin Crash Analysis  🖈
+48 Digital Twin Crash Analysis

-- 41 Data-Driven Accessibility  🖈
+50 Data-Driven Accessibility

-- 43 Congested Highway Traffic Management
+52 Congested Highway Traffic Management

-- 45 Wrong Way Driving on Expressways
+54 Wrong Way Driving on Expressways

-- 47 Smart Work Zone Systems
+56 Smart Work Zone Systems

-- 49 Intersection & Pedestrian Safety 😣
+58 Intersection & Pedestrian Safety

-- 51 Variable Speed Limits 🖈
+60 Variable Speed Limits

-- 53 Safety on Rural Tribal Roads
+62 Safety on Rural Tribal Roads

-- 55 Freight Weigh Station Optimization

-- 57 Centralized Transportation Data Hub

-- 59 Modern Traffic Management Systems

-- 61 Roadway Illumination

-Automated Vehicles (AVs)

-- 63 Rural AV Shuttle Deployment

-- 65 AVs for Last Mile Mobility

-- 67 AV Shuttles for Medical Testing

-- 69 Accessing Recreation with AV Shuttles

-- 71 Preparing for the Future with AVs